wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 4.304 =
+* added pubdate to rss feed
+* fixed datepickers in single ticket mode not showing saved dates
+* fixed bookings view/edit link on second pages of ajax navigator
+* added Aruba to countries list
+* corrected login error string not being overriden
+* removed bogus event settings page in BP (for now)
+* attendees list now ommitting unconfirmed bookings
+* booking addon pages should now override correctly
+* improved buddypress activity notification (supports pro stuses and only one activity if a group event)

 = 4.303 =
 * fixed PHPMailer conflict when in wp_mail mode